 We tend to associate certain disasters with particular areas, such as earthquakes in California or hurricanes in Florida, but risk areas are more closely defined.
 Particular areas in a state, county, or municipality may be designated a risk zone for certain disasters.
 The first thing to know is where risk zones are.

 For floods, you’ll generally turn to FEMA, which maintains the FEMA Flood Find website.
 There you can get flood designations and reports.
 FEMA is also responsible for the National Flood Insurance Program.
-You can stay on top of changes to this program here: https://www.fema.gov/national-flood-insurance-program.
+You can also review the latest changes to the national flood insurance program.

 Know What to Disclose and Highlight